Immunotherapy

 Keytruda® (pembrolizumab) may be used for the treatment of locally recurrent unresectable (has returned following prior treatment and cannot be removed by surgery) or metastatic (has spread to other parts of the body) triple-negative breast cancer (TNBC).
 In this circumstance, Keytruda must be combined with chemotherapy, and the tumor must express the PD-L1 protein.5

-Keytruda is also used to treat early stage TNBC that is high risk, and is given with chemotherapy prior to surgery, then continued following surgery as a single drug to help reduce the risk of the cancer coming back.
+Keytruda is also used to treat early-stage TNBC that is high risk, and is given with chemotherapy before surgery, then continued following surgery as a single drug to help reduce the risk of the cancer coming back.

 Adoptive cell transfer technique and research